 Currently, cyclists using the R1 regional cycleway are directed to cross Glebe Road at Teralba Road.
 This is very challenging for inexperienced and/or non-confident riders.
 Once the signals are operational, the R1 cycleway will be re-routed.
 The new traffic signals will incorporate cycle lanterns and allow a safer crossing of Glebe Road.

 Why has it taken so long for work to start?

 This is a complex project with a long lead time.
 The traffic signals need to be integrated with the adjacent level crossing and the impending upgrade of the signalling system by Sydney Trains.
 The traffic signal phasing will be coordinated with the operation of the Adamstown level crossing gates.

 Who is funding the installation of traffic control signals and related works?

-Installation of the traffic signals and work directly associated with the signals is 100% funded by the Australian Government, under the Australian Government Black Spot Program.
-In NSW, this program is administered by Roads and Maritime Services (RMS).
+Installation of the traffic signals and work directly associated with the signals is joint funded by City of Newcastle and the Australian Government, under the Australian Government Black Spot Program.
+In NSW, this program is administered by Transport for NSW (TfNSW).